ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 This is because, fundamentally, those things do not exist in Haskell.
 A Haskell expression simply denotes a value -- e.g. a number, a Boolean, maybe a function.
 And it always denotes the same value.
 Evaluating the same expression a second time will not give different results, nor will it delete your backups.
 We say that Haskell is a *pure* language, and it has no *side-effects*.

-Granted, there are some Haskell expressions do not denote a value: Some go into an infinite loop, or raise an exception (e.g. division by zero).
+Granted, there are some Haskell expressions that do not denote a value: Some go into an infinite loop, or raise an exception (e.g. division by zero).
 But there are still no side-effects here.

-Because functions a simply abstracted expressions, they are also pure: The return value depends *only* on the value of the arguments to the function; not on the time of day, the user’s mood or the system’s random number generator.
+Because functions are simply abstracted expressions, they are also pure: The return value depends *only* on the value of the arguments to the function; not on the time of day, the user’s mood or the system’s random number generator.
 In that sense they behave just like mathematical functions.

 But if expressions and functions can’t *do* anything, how can we write useful programs?
 Programs that respond to network requests, or do an in-place array sort, or use concurrency?
 Can we do that, and still have a pure language?
 Yes, we can, and Haskell’s solution to this dilemma are monads.
 We will handle that topic in a quick-and-dirty way in [the chapter on imperative code](#io) and more properly [the chapter on monads](#monads).